hbrobotics/ros_arduino_bridge/README.md

 ROS Joint Topics and Services
 -----------------------------
 At the ROS level, a servo is called a joint and each joint has its own topics and services.
+To change the position of a joint, publish the position in radians to the topic:

+**/\<joint_name\>/command**

 For example, a joint called head_pan_joint in the YAML config file can be controlled using the topic:

-/head_pan_joint/command
+**/head_pan_joint/command**

 which takes a Float64 argument specifying the desired position in radians.
 For example, the command: